 A. Integrated Hub for Bio-Mechanics and Medical Devices and Robotics

-The Integrated Hub for Bio-Mechanics and Medical Devices and Robotics (~3000 m2) will include up to 20 research groups and will host five core laboratories: (i) Core Laboratory for Computational Biomechanics, (ii) Core Laboratory for Additive Manufacturing of Medical Devices and Robotics, (iii) Core Laboratory for Mechanical Testing of Materials, (iv) Core Laboratory for Fluid Mechanics, Bio-transport Phenomena and Microfluidic Biosensing Devices and (v) Shared Biology Laboratory.
+The Integrated Hub for Bio-Mechanics and Medical Devices and Robotics (~3000 m2) will include up to 20 research groups and it will host five core laboratories: (i) Core Laboratory for Computational Biomechanics; (ii) Core Laboratory for Additive Manufacturing of Medical Devices and Robotics; (iii) Core Laboratory for Mechanical Testing of Materials; (iv) Core Laboratory for Fluid Mechanics, Bio-transport Phenomena and Microfluidic Biosensing Devices, and (v) Shared Biology Laboratory.

 B. Integrated Hub for Nanoscience and Nanotechnology in Diagnostics and Therapeutics

-The Integrated Hub for Nanoscience and Nanotechnology in Diagnostics and Therapeutics (~3000 m2) will include up to 20 research groups and will host five core laboratories: (i) Core Synthetic Laboratory, (ii) Core Analytical Laboratory, (iii) Core Laboratory for Nanoparticle Production, (iv) Core Characterization Laboratory and (v) Core Biology Laboratory.
+The Integrated Hub for Nanoscience and Nanotechnology in Diagnostics and Therapeutics (~3000 m2) will include up to 20 research groups and it will host five core laboratories: (i) Core Synthetic Laboratory; (ii) Core Analytical Laboratory; (iii) Core Laboratory for Nanoparticle Production; (iv) Core Characterization Laboratory, and (v) Core Biology Laboratory.